blb-ventures/strawberry-django-plus/docs/quickstart.md

     genre = models.CharField(choices=GENRE_CHOICES)
 ```

-In that example, a new enum called `MyAppSongGenreAutoEnum` will be dynamically created and be used for queries
+In that example, a new enum called `MyAppSongGenreEnum` will be dynamically created and be used for queries
 and mutations.

 Have in mind that this approach don't let you re-use the dynamically created enum elsewhere.